 If your dog is as vital to your travel plans as your GPS and suitcase, sniff out a highlight of pet-friendly hotels and restaurants below.
 The CVB also offers a complete list of hotels on their website.
-Just select “Pet-Friendly” under areas of interest.
+Just select “Pet-Friendly” using the pulldown menu for Amenities.

 Read House Hotel – Downtown

 For more than a century the The Read House has been welcoming road-weary travelers.
 Beginning as the Crutchfield House in 1847, the historic hotel has endured many iterations thanks to fire, but its present 10-story brick and terra cotta structure was built in 1926.
 And while such dignified guests as Winston Churchill and Tallulah Bankhead have walked its halls, nowadays you’ll see another type of visitor padding across the lobby thanks to a dog-friendly policy.
 (Sadly for feline families, it’s dogs only).